Brumation: Bearded Dragon Sleepy Time

 It’s worth weighing your dragon every so often even when they appear healthy just to keep a baseline so you can be sure if they start losing weight.
 It’s also good information to be able to give to your vet if necessary.

-Baby Or Juvenile Bearded Dragon
+Baby Or Juvenile Bearded Dragon Brumation

-Other Problems That Mimic Bearded Dragon Brumation
+Other Problems That Mimic Brumation in Bearded Dragons

 There are various problems that can mimic brumation and are worth checking to make sure these aren’t going on before accepting that your dragon is brumating.